rooch-network/rooch-network.github.io/blog/2023-2-14-The-Modular-Evolution-of-Rollup-Layer2.md

 1. Using the same language for DApps can quickly accumulate the basic libraries needed for the application and form an ecosystem effect.
 Therefore, supporting multiple languages at the beginning is not a good strategy.
 2. Decentralized applications must ensure verifiability at least, and smart contract languages can reduce many mental burdens for developers in ensuring verifiability.
-3. Move's platform-agnostic makes it easy to adapt to different platforms and applications.
+3. Move's platform-agnostic nature makes it easy to adapt to different platforms and applications.
 4. Move's state is structured, which is beneficial for DApp's data structure expression and storage retrieval.

 ## Conclusion

-I entered the blockchain industry at the end of 2017. at the time, many teams were trying to build applications in the blockchain.
+I entered the blockchain industry at the end of 2017. at the time, many teams were trying to build applications on the blockchain.
 Unfortunately, the infrastructure was not yet complete and the industry had not yet figured out a replicable pattern for building applications.
 Most application-based projects failed, which was a blow to developers and investors.
 How should applications be built on the blockchain?
 This question has been on my mind for five years.

-Now, with the mature of Layer1, Layer2, and smart contracts, as well as modular infrastructure, the answer to this question has become gradually clearer.
+Now, with the maturity of Layer1, Layer2, and smart contracts, as well as modular infrastructure, the answer to this question has become gradually clearer.

 I hope that in the upcoming wave of Web3 DApp explosion, Rooch can help developers build applications faster and truly land them.